zackforbing/ruby-submissions/1505/02_enigma.markdown

 ### Max Millington

 * Project GitHub URL:https://github.com/MaxMillington/Enigma-Project
-* Instructor Notes:
+* Instructor Notes: Assessed by Mike
+Used fake file 21 tests all pass.
+File names did not match spec.
+Does not decrypt.
+One file to decrypt and encrypt.
+Would like to have seen better separation of files.

 ### 1. Overall Functionality

-* 4: Application follows the complete spec and can crack a 100-character message in under 1 second
-* 3: Application encrypts, decrypts, and cracks files as described
-* 2: Application is missing one of the three operations
 * 1: Application is missing two operations or crashes during normal usage

 ### 2. Fundamental Ruby & Style

-* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
 * 3:  Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.
-* 2:  Application runs but the code has many long methods (>8 lines) and needs significant refactoring
-* 1:  Application generates syntax error or crashes during execution

 ### 3. Test-Driven Development

-* 4: Application is broken into components which are well tested in both isolation and integration
 * 3: Application uses tests to exercise core functionality, but has some gaps in coverage or leaves edge cases untested.
-* 2: Application tests some components but has many gaps in coverage.
-* 1: Application does not demonstrate strong use of TDD

 ### 4. Breaking Logic into Components

-* 4: Application effectively breaks logical components apart with clear intent and usage
-* 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
+* 3.5: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
-* 2: Application has some logical components but divisions of responsibility are inconsistent or unclear and/or there is a "God" object taking too much responsibility
-* 1: Application logic shows poor decomposition with too much logic mashed together

 ### Rachel Parri